liferay/liferay-docs/userGuide/en/chapters/20-properties-reference.markdown

 ## Service Builder [](id=service-build-3)

-Input a list of common delimited method prefixes designated for read-only transactions.
+Input a list of comma delimited method prefixes designated for read-only transactions.
 Service Builder will use these prefixes to annotate methods that are to run in read-only transactions.

 	service.builder.service.read.only.prefixes=\
 		fetch,\